StationEx/StationEx/README.md

 ## License

-All components of this project are licensed under [The MIT License](https://opensource.org/license/mit) and are attributed all of the authors.
+All components of this project are licensed under [The MIT License](https://opensource.org/license/mit) and are attributed to all of the authors.